yourjhay/yourjhay/README.md

 ### Hi there 👋

+### I'm Rey Jhon,
+I'm a web and mobile application developer at [Bentacos](https://bentacos.com).
+I specialize in backend coding and some front end works.
+I really like to explore different things.

+Finishing my degree doesn't stop me from learning new technologies that'll help me grow as software developer.

+- 🌱 I’m currently learning React.js and I'm doing good so far.
+- 🔭 I’m currently working on different projects including personal

+📫 How to reach me ?
+- You can visit me at [My Website](https://reyjhon.herokuapp.com).
+You can contact me there.

+👯 I’m looking to collaborate on any project if you need one 😄

+⚡ Fun fact:
+- I don't like working in offices without windows.
+- I like cats 🐈
+- I want to travel in different places in Philippines.
+- I'll build my dream 🏡 near in the 🏖️ soon.

 <!--
 **yourjhay/yourjhay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.